thenexthub/Codira/docs/ABI/CallingConvention.rst

 Don't confuse pass-by-reference with the concept of a *reference type*.
-A reference type is a type whose value is a reference to a different object; for example, a pointer type in C, or a class type in Java or Swift.
+A reference type is a type whose value is a reference to a different object; for example, a pointer type in C, or a class type in Java or Codira.
 A variable of reference type can be passed by value (copying the reference itself) or by reference (passing the variable itself, allowing it to be changed to refer to a different object).
 Note that references in C++ are a generalization of pass-by-reference,